 - Think about the resources and qualities you want in a school.
 Student body diversity, opportunities to study abroad, specific library collections, research labs, even average weather/temperature may be important to know.

-This is a major decision, so don’t be afraid to involve your whole family.
-You might disagree, but the input from others may be helpful to consider.
+This is a major decision for a junior to make alone.
+Don’t be afraid to involve your whole family.
+You might disagree, but their input could be helpful.
 If you need a little extra support, feel free to reach out to us.
 We’re happy to connect you with a college counselor to address your specific questions.